'He was a totally different kid': The impact of cannabis oil on the health of children

 A Manitoba mother says the use of cannabis oil has had a profound impact on the health of her child.

-Dr. Jenn Anderson’s son, Zachary, has epilepsy and is non-verbal.
+Dr. Jenn Anderson’s son, Nicholas, has epilepsy and is non-verbal.
 In 2016, he has having multiple seizures each hour.

 She said she tried a bottle of cannabinol, or CBD oil, which doesn’t have psychoactive effects.
 Within two weeks, there has been a change.